ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 More on [proof-of-stake (PoS)](/developers/docs/consensus-mechanisms/pos/)

+### Sybil Resistance & Chain Selection

+Now technically, both Proof of Work (PoW) and Proof of Stake (PoS) are not consensus protocols by themselves, but they are often referred to as such for simplicity.
+PoW and PoS are actually Sybil Resistance mechanisms and block author selectors, they are a way to decide who is the author of the latest block.
+It's this mechanism combined with at least a Chain selection rule that makes up a true consensus mechanism.

+Sybil Resistance is a measure of how a protocol fairs against a [sybil attack](https://en.wikipedia.org/wiki/Sybil_attack).
+Sybil attacks are when one user or group pretends to be many users.
+This is essential in blockchain so that the blockchain is executed in a decentralized manner, and miners and validators are rewarded equally.
+PoW and PoS protect against this by making users expend a lot of engergy or put up a lot of collateral, making it really hard for one

+A Chain selection rule is used to decide which Chain is the "correct" chain.
+Ethereum and Bitcoin currently use the "longest chain" rule, which means that whichever blockchain is the longest will be the one the rest of the nodes work around.

+The combination of PoW and Longest Chain rule is known as "Nakamoto Consensus".
+ETH 2 is set to use the consensus mechanism called [Casper the Friendly Finality Gadget](https://arxiv.org/abs/1710.09437), which is proof of stake based.

 ## Further Reading {#further-reading}

 _Know of a community resource that helped you?
 Edit this page and add it!_